MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-powerbi-reports-factbox.md

 ---
-title: Using Power BI reports in your list views in Dynamics 365 for Financials | Microsoft Docs
+title: Display Custom Power BI Reports| Microsoft Docs
-description: You can add Power BI reports that will provide additional insight into data in lists in Financials.
+description: You can use Power BI reports to gain additional insight into data in lists in Financials.
 services: project-madeira
 documentationcenter: ''
 author: edupont04